ShaabanM/tardigrade/psrb/notes.md

 - Connect load and dsub25 to psrb
   - Connect PSRB power input to 48V power supply (2x24 V in series)
 - Run `waveforms` and load `psrb_test`

+### Test
-- Set frequency of W1 and W2 to 1 Hz
+- Set frequency of W1 and W2 to desired frequency (wnat 1 Hz for one run and 100 mHz for another)
-- Turn on scope, voltage source and wave generators
+- Turn on voltage source and wave generators
-- Save acquisition for set time to data/[descriptive_name]
-- Repeat for slower 100 mHz test
+   - This should turn off and on the SSR at 1 Hz
+   - Current should be visible on scope depending on load
+- Star scope recording when test has begun

+### Post-test
+- On Digilent Scope, File->Save Acquisition to save timestream data as .csv
+  - Put in the `./data/[descriptive_name_with_date]` directory corresponding to the test.
-- ensure that the data is been taken, back it up on personal machine or external drive
+- Make sure to back up / rsync data from `./data/` to personal laptop or hard drive
+  - e.g. `rsync -avP ./data/ user@laptop:/path/to/backup`